Blairgowrie RFC: History

 There was a previous Blairgowrie rugby side in the 19th century which often provided players to the Perthshire county side to play Fifeshire.
 For example, P. D. Laing at full back and W. Robertson at quarter (Centre) in 1889.

-Early Years and Formation (1948–1980)
+Early years and formation (1948–1980)

 Blairgowrie Rugby Football Club (BRFC) was established in 1980, but its origins are intertwined with the history of the John Johnston Coupar Sports Ground.
-This ground was purchased in 1948 by Mr. John Johnston Coupar, who subsequently set up a Trust to ensure its use for sport, specifically cricket, with a notable exclusion of junior football.
-The original Trustees included the Presidents of the Cricket Club, the British Legion, and the Blairgowrie Merchants Association.
-The Cricket Club (CC) initially utilized half of the field, building a pavilion, and leasing the remainder for agricultural purposes, notably as a berry field in the 1970s.
+This ground was purchased in 1948 by Mr. John Johnston Coupar.

 A pivotal moment for rugby in Blairgowrie occurred when the Cricket Club requested the Trust to sell off the agriculturally tenanted land for housing to fund a professional cricketer.
 David Laing, a local commercial photographer and father of a Blairgowrie High School student, advised against this.
 Noting the growing interest in rugby at the High School, he suggested that a rugby club might eventually form in the town, advocating for the preservation of the land.
 This intervention ultimately saved the ground for the future formation of BRFC.